Recognizing (and dumping) Toxic Relationships

 2. Decide if you want to keep it or repair it.

-It’s important to decide if you want to keep that toxic relationship or dump it.
+It’s essential to decide if you want to keep that toxic relationship or dump it.
 I would say dump it, but there are possibilities that the other person doesn’t realize they are having a negative effect on you.
-Communicating this is fair to both of you, because if it’s an honest overlook for them, then the relationship can be repaired.
+Communicating this is fair to both of you because the relationship can be repaired if it’s an honest overlook for them.
 On the flip side, their response to you talking about could also lead to a better-informed decision of keeping or dumping.

 3. Make a plan of action.